wraiford/ibgib/ionic-gib/README.md

     to emulate multiple different simultaneous participants in ibgib chats.
 * `npm run ff:chrome` for testing both simultaneously.

+# local workspace settings

+While working on the project alone, I keep different editor colors for differentiating among vscode windows.
+I'm open to changing this if it offends, just let me know.

 # notes

 [^1]: A DLT technology, but not coming from the blockchain/Bitcoin paradigm; rather it has been a separate evolutionary path to address issues of massively parallel execution more akin to Event Sourcing (if anything) with content address hashes being Gödelian number addresses across infinite address spaces.